movementlabsxyz/MIP/MIP/mip-n/README.md

 We also propose the usage of intermediary tokens for bridging to fully decouple the L1 and L2 systems.
 This allows for the L2 pool to be recirculated without the need for a direct bridge to the L1 and exposure to fallibility of the bridge on either side.

-Without the usage of intermediary tokens, we refer to this systems as AB-FFS Partially Decoupled, for which we do not intend a separate MIP.
+Without the usage of intermediary tokens, we refer to this system as AB-FFS Partially Decoupled, for which we do not intend a separate MIP.

 ## Motivation